k21971/EvilHack/doc/evilhack-changelog.md

   called
 - Fix: various 'dmonsfree' and 'map mon not in fmon list' crashes
 - Fix: mstate change from last commit
+- Fix: crash when shield is destroyed right before a shield bash attack is triggered